Wook22/Education_Institution_Data_Analysis/README.md

 *Analysis of Public /Private colleges in USA*

-* Ethnicity and Gender distribuion
+* Ethnicity and Gender distribution

 * Popular field of study